HegemanLab/vkmz/README.md

 # vkmz version 1.0

-vkmz is a metabolomics vizualization tool which creates van Krevelen diagrams (VKD) from mass spectrometry data.
+vkmz is a metabolomics vizualization tool which creates van Krevelen diagrams from mass spectrometry data.
+A van Krevelen diagram (VKD) plots a molecule on a scatterplot by the molecules oxygen to carbon ratio (O:C) against it's hydrogen to carbon ratio (H:C).
+Classes of metabolites cluster together on a VKD [0].
+Plotting a complex mixture of metabolites on a VKD can be used to briefly convey untargeted metabolomics data.

-This program is based on [OpenVanKrevelen](https://github.com/HegemanLab/VanKrevelenLocal) [0].

 ## Using vkmz

+vkmz is designed to use XCMS [1] data as input.
+Tabular data can also be used as input.
+For each feature in the data vkmz attempts to predict it's molecular formula by comparing the features mass to a database of known formula masses.
+Heristically generated databases for unlabeled and labeled data is included with vkmz.
+Users can define their own database.
+A VKD is created from formulas with predictions and outputed as a webpage and tabular file.

 ### Input modes